kevee/salinasriver.org/src/trips/bradley.md

 length: 3.5 miles
 time: 3-5 hours
 guage: bradley
-gear: >
+gear:
-  You will need:
   - Tubes
   - Wetsuits unless the weather is very warm
 setUp: >
   Spot a car at the [northern Bradley bridge](/access-points/bradley).
 parts:
   - title: Put-in
     id: put-in
+    mile: 0
     description: >
       Park on the road and walk down the path towards the river.
     lat: 35.843875707206934